Credit Card Transactions

 A Card On File transaction is a transaction where a cardholder authorizes a merchant to store his payment details and process any outstanding payments with his card.
 A cardholder can initiate one of these transactions or it can be a recurring transaction.

 Every transaction authorized by Converge will return two new variables associated with Card On File transactions.

-You must store these with the payment details from the transaction to make future Card On File transactions.
+ssl_ps2000_data with the payment details from the transaction to make future Card On File transactions.
+Storing

 You must pass one of the following fields:

 The encrypted track data for swiped or Contactless transactions:

 ssl_encrypted_track2_datafield, extracted from the Magtek readers.
 (Refer to the Encryption section for more information.)

 ssl_enc_track_datafield captured from the Ingenico device (3DES DUKPT encryption).
 (Refer to the Encryption section for more information.)

 The token in the